schadenfred/proscrypt-koans/README.md

 Where to start though?

-Well, most of the time I like to think of people as users.
+Well, since most of the time when I'm developing, I think of people as users.
 So let's decide to start by building a way for users to sign up, sign in, log out, and update their personal information.

 ## Act